sgallo/RailsReviseAuthStarter/README.md

 * Set Root Path

-* Created home controller with index page that has view login for login, signup and logout.
+* Created home controller with index page that has view with links for login, signup and logout.